AnujR17/BikeDashboardAnalysis/gt650/README.md

   The audio system (`useMotorcycleAudio.ts` hook) handles:

-  1. **Throttle-Based Playback**: Engine sound only plays when Arrow Up is held down
+  1. **Throttle Activation**: Engine sound starts when Arrow Up is pressed
-  2. **Speed to 0**: Sound stops immediately when speed reaches 0 or throttle is released
+  2. **Continues While Moving**: Sound continues playing as long as speed > 0, even after releasing throttle
-  3. **Acceleration**: When throttle is pressed, adds 1500 RPM boost and increases volume
+  3. **Gradual Deceleration**: Sound gradually fades out as speed decreases to 0
   4. **Speed-based RPM**: Calculates realistic RPM based on speed and current gear
-  5. **Immediate Stop**: No fade-out, sound cuts immediately when conditions aren't met
+  5. **Volume Modulation**: Louder when accelerating, quieter when coasting

   The engine sound file is treated as recorded at ~3500 RPM, and playback rate is adjusted proportionally to simulate different engine speeds.